News & Events

 Press Release: Three Companies Receive Honorable Mention from the C. Everett Koop National Health Award for their Efforts to Improve Employee Health and Achieve Business Results

 The Health Project announced three companies were selected by a panel of judges for Honorable Mention recognition in 2017.
-The winners will be presented with their awards at the 2017 Annual HERO Forum in Phoenix, AZ held September 12 – September 14, 2017.
+The winners were presented with their awards at the 2017 Annual HERO Forum in Phoenix, AZ held September 12 – September 14, 2017.

 The National (Abu Dhabi): What companies can do to make the workplace healthy